Charity Garden Opening - Portmore

-Lovingly created by the current owners over the past 20 years, the gardens surrounding the David Bryce designed mansion house contain mature trees and offer fine views of the surrounding countryside.
+Lovingly created by the current owners over the past 30 years; the gardens surrounding the David Bryce-designed mansion house contain mature trees and offer fine views of the surrounding countryside.
 Large walled garden with box-edged herbaceous borders is planted in stunning colour harmonies, potager, rose garden, pleached lime walk and ornamental fruit cages.
 The Victorian glasshouses contain fruit trees, roses, geraniums, pelargoniums and a wide variety of tender plants.
-There is also an Italianate Grotto and water garden with shrubs and meconopsis.
+There is also an Italianate grotto and water garden with shrubs and _Meconopsis_.
 The woodland walks are lined with rhododendrons, azaleas and shrub roses.
-Starred in Good Gardens Guide and featured in Kenneth Cox's book Scotland for Gardeners and Beechgrove Gardens.
+Starred in _Good Gardens Guide_ and featured in Kenneth Cox’s book _Scotland for Gardeners_ and on _The Beechgrove Garden_.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.